POSITION: Access Technology Specialist

 - You keep pace with the latest in mainstream and access technology.

-- You’re interested in the interactions between people and the technologies they use.
+- You are interested in the interactions between people and the technologies they use.

 - You enjoy explaining technical concepts to others.

 This role will conduct comprehensive assistive technology assessments.
-In addition Specialists will work with students to define schedules, goals and objectives for technology training.
+In addition, they will work with students to define schedules, goals, and objectives for technology training.

-This position will deliver one-on-one technology training to blind and visually impaired students on a variety of technologies, at LightHouse, at work sites, and in students’ homes.
+This position will deliver one on one technology training to blind and visually impaired students on a variety of technologies, at Lighthouse, at work sites, and in students’ homes.
 This individual will also design and deliver group workshops on current technology topics, design and deliver corporate trainings related to accessibility.
-The Access Technology Specialist will also provide accessibility feedback on products and websites as part of LightHouse access technology consulting projects.
-The Specialist will keep accurate and timely records of student progress in the LightHouse database.
+The Access Technology Specialist will also provide accessibility feedback on products and websites as part of Lighthouse access technology consulting projects.

 Other Job Duties: